 (3) Notify excavators annually who give notice of their intent to excavate of the type of marking to be provided and how to identify the markings.

-Excavator must give notice and obtain information, when, how--notice to notification center, when--clarification of markings, response--project plans provided, when--permit for highway excavation required.
+Excavator must give notice and obtain information, when, how—notice to notification center, when--clarification of markings, response--permit for highway excavation required.

-319.025.
-1. Except as provided in subsection 3 of section 319.030 and in section 319.050, a person shall not make or begin any excavation in any public street, road or alley, right-of-way dedicated to the public use or utility easement of record or within any private street or private property without first giving notice to the notification center and obtaining information concerning the possible location of any underground facilities which may be affected by said excavation from underground facility owners whose names appear on the current list of participants in the notification center and who were communicated to the excavator as notification center participants who would be informed of the excavation notice.
-Prior to January 1, 2003, a person shall not make or begin any excavation pursuant to this subsection without also making notice to owners or operators of underground facilities which do not participate in a notification center and whose name appears on the current list of the recorder of deeds in and for the county in which the excavation is to occur.
-Beginning January 1, 2003, notice to the notification center of proposed excavation shall be deemed notice to all owners and operators of underground facilities.
-The notice referred to in this section shall comply with the provisions of section 319.026.
+319.025 .
+1. Except as provided in subsection 4 of section 319.030 and in section 319.050 , a person shall not make or begin any excavation in any public street, road or alley, right-of-way dedicated to the public use or utility easement of record or within any private street or private property without first giving notice to the notification center and obtaining information concerning the possible location of any underground facilities which may be affected by said excavation from underground facility owners whose names appear on the current list of participants in the notification center and who were communicated to the excavator as notification center participants who would be informed of the excavation notice.
+Notice to the notification center of proposed excavation shall be deemed notice to all owners and operators of underground facilities.
+The notice referred to in this section shall comply with the provisions of section 319.026 .

-Notice of excavator, form of--written record maintained--incorrect location of facility, duty of excavator--visible markings necessary to continue work.
+Notice of excavator, form of--written record maintained—incorrect location of facility, duty of excavator--visible markings necessary to continue work--damage, dislocation, or disturbance, notification and reporting requirements--annual report of damages required, by whom.

 2. Notices of intent to excavate given pursuant to this section shall contain the following information: